CVE-2026-59099: Reusing a Nonce, Key Pair in Encryption in apereo cas

 Technical Summary

-CVE-2026-59099 describes a cryptographic vulnerability in Apereo CAS 7.3.0 where the AES-GCM encryption uses a fixed all-zero initialization vector (IV) paired with the same encryption key across the server lifetime.
-This nonce reuse violates cryptographic best practices and results in keystream reuse, enabling remote unauthenticated attackers to recover plaintext conversation state.
-Attackers can gather multiple client-side webflow execution tokens from the unauthenticated login page and leverage known-plaintext attacks to decrypt the webflow conversation state.
-The vulnerability is present in version 7.3.0 before 8.0.0-RC6.
-No official patch or remediation level is provided in the available data.
+CVE-2026-59099 affects Apereo CAS 7.3.0 prior to 8.0.0-RC6 and involves a cryptographic vulnerability where the AES-GCM encryption uses a fixed all-zero initialization vector (IV) reused across the server lifetime with the same key.
+This nonce reuse breaks the security guarantees of AES-GCM, enabling remote unauthenticated attackers to collect multiple client-side webflow execution tokens from the login page and perform known-plaintext attacks to decrypt the webflow conversation state.
+The vulnerability allows recovery of plaintext sensitive data without authentication.

 Potential Impact

-The vulnerability allows remote unauthenticated attackers to decrypt sensitive conversation state data by exploiting AES-GCM nonce reuse.
-This compromises the confidentiality and integrity of the webflow conversation state, potentially exposing sensitive authentication or session information.
-The CVSS score of 9.1 indicates a critical severity with high impact on confidentiality and integrity, but no impact on availability.
-There are no known exploits in the wild as of the published date.
+The vulnerability allows remote unauthenticated attackers to decrypt sensitive webflow conversation state data by exploiting nonce reuse in AES-GCM encryption.
+This compromises confidentiality of the conversation state, potentially exposing sensitive session or authentication-related information.
+There is no indication of impact on integrity or availability.
+No known exploits in the wild have been reported.

 Mitigation Recommendations